An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 Now, this is a funny case.
 Consider this procedure:

 So when a stored procedure accesses a remote object, there is suddenly no longer any deferred name resolution!
 I find this ironic.
-Just like bulk-copy objects, this is a situation where I may prefer to not be alarmed about missing tables, or at least not missing servers.
-For instance, assume that as a DBA you have to apply a change script with a couple of stored procedure to your production database during a maintenance window.
+Just like bulk-copy objects, this is a situation where I may prefer to not be alarmed about something missing, or at least not missing servers, at compile time.
+For instance, assume that as a DBA you have to apply a change script with a couple of stored procedures to your production database during a maintenance window.
 But you find that you cannot do that, because the stored procedures refer to a linked server which also is down for maintenance.

 Thus, an idea here would be keep the current behaviour when strict checks are on, but change the behaviour when strict checks are off.